chelsea01688/chelsea01688/README.md

 **DevOps/Misc:** `Git` `Docker` `AWS` `Webpack`

+### Fun Facts🌟
+- I prefer light mode over dark mode.
+- I had a parrot named Barbara when I was a kid.

 <!--
 **chelsea01688/chelsea01688** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.